agude/agude.github.io/_books/chevalier.md

 ---

 <span class="book-title">Chevalier</span> is a modern reimagining of 1980's
-mech sci-fi like Battletech.
-It is a quick read with lots of action and not a lot else, but that was exactly what I was looking for.
+mech sci-fi like Battletech, Gundam, and Macross.
+It's a quick, action-packed read---not very deep but highly entertaining---that focuses on making mechs feel like realistic battlefield tech, not magic.

-The plot is a classic: Vandal is an upright tank---what mechs are called in-universe---mechanic in a mercenary company.
-When some mysterious and badass other mercenaries decimate his unit, he's forced to put down the wrench and become a pilot, which he is naturally gifted at.
-He makes friends with the other new pilots, is shoved into combat much too quickly out of necessity, and triumphs over the mercenaries who first defeated his unit, although not in the way you would expect if this were just a simple action-movie.
+The plot is a classic: Vandal is a mech (called upright tanks) mechanic in a mercenary company.
+When mysterious, badass mercenaries decimate his unit, he's forced to become a pilot instead, a role he is naturally gifted at.
+He befriends the other new pilots and is thrust into combat prematurely out of necessity, triumphing over the rival mercenaries in an unexpected way.

-The universe is interesting.
-It is an alternate history earth where [Baghdad wasn't sacked in 1258][sack], leading to space flight during the crusades, and cementing the Spanish and Arabs as the two major powers.
-But the story focuses very tightly on Vandal and people around him, so not much of the setting is explored.
-I hope we learn more about the setting in the next novel in the series, {% include book_link.html title="Ymir" %}.
+The setting is an alternate history where [Baghdad was never sacked in 1258][sack].
+This led to space flight during the crusades, cementing Spain and the Ottomans as major powers.
+But the story focuses tightly on Vandal and those around him, so the wider setting remains under-explored.
+Hopefully more background comes in the sequel, {% include book_link.html title="Ymir" %}.

 [sack]: https://en.wikipedia.org/wiki/Siege_of_Baghdad_(1258)

-Overall an enjoy action romp.
+Overall an enjoyable action romp.